willmiller6/Data-Driven-Politics-Newsletter-Code/README.md

 # Data-Driven-Politics-Newsletter-Code
-This is the code used to make the graphs that appear in my weekly newsletter
+This is the code used to make the graphs that appear in my
-<a href= "https://politicaldataanalytics.com/">My Newsletter</a>
+<a href= "https://politicaldataanalytics.com/">weekly newsletter</a>